verus-83/web-otp/README.md

 The challenge is that usage of phone numbers for these purposes typically requires proof that a user currently controls the phone number (phone number verification), and existing verification mechanisms on the web are cumbersome, requiring users to manually input one-time verification codes.
 Easing this has been a long standing feature request for the web from many of the largest global developers.

 There are a variety of ways to verify control over phone numbers, but a randomly generated one-time passcode (OTP) sent by SMS to the number in question is the most common.
 Presenting this code back to developer’s server proves control of the phone number.
 In this proposal, we focus on the ability to programmatically obtain one-time codes from SMS as solution to ease the friction and failure points of manual user input of SMS codes, which is prone to error and phishing.
-Such APIs for SMS retrieval already exist on Android (e.g. [Play Services API](https://developers.google.com/identity/sms-retriever/overview) used by thousands of apps and millions of daily users, e.g. the [Flutter Polyfill](https://medium.com/@debutinfotech/sms-retriever-a-new-plugin-to-effectively-retrieve-sms-on-flutter-based-android-apps-afcfe281e1aa)).

 ## Goals